This posts may contain affiliate links to products. We may receive a commission for purchases made through these links, at no additional costs to you.

 Apollo Bridge (Most Apollo)

-By far the coolest bridge in Bratislava – especially at night.
+The Apollo Bridge is by far the coolest bridge in Bratislava.
+This is especially true at night.
 A couple of interesting facts:

 - The bridge has no right angles.